NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 ``--no_rig`` Do not assumes the cameras are on a rig.
 Hence, the pose of any camera of any sensor type may vary on its own and not being tied to other sensor types.
 See also ``--camera_poses_to_float``.
 Type: bool.
 Default: false.
-``--num_exclude_boundary_pixels`` Flag as outliers pixels closer than this to image boundary, and ignore that boundary region when texturing using the optimized cameras with the ``--out_texture_dir`` option.
-Provide one number per sensor, in the same order as in the rig config file.
-Example:
-  '100 0 0'.
-For fisheye lenses, this improves a lot the quality of results.
-  Type: string.
-Default: "".
 ``--num_iterations`` How many solver iterations to perform in calibration.)
   Type: int32.
 Default: 20.
 ``--num_match_threads`` How many threads to use in feature detection/matching.